rabumaabraham/rabumaabraham/README.md

 ### Hello world 👋

 Rabuma here!
-I'm a Full Stack Developer and AI Enthusiast.
+I'm a Software Engineer and AI Enthusiast.

 #### 📌 What I'm Working On:
 - 🚀 Building AI-powered automations